A A A

 Since the invasion of Ukraine in February 2022, millions of people from the Ukraine have been forced to flee their country and seek refuge in different parts of the world.
 The Sudbury Local Immigration Partnership has been working with different organizations (including Ukrainian community-driven organizations) to identify available community resources and familiarize all those interested or impacted by the current situation in Ukraine about government responses to date.

 Ukrainians have already begun to arrive in Canada and more will come.
 There is no exact number of how many displaced Ukrainian nationals will arrive to Greater Sudbury or when this will occur.
 We are working to get information on what the government measures mean in practice in terms of possible resettlement or settlement supports, income supports, etc.

 Would you like to assist Ukrainian newcomers in Sudbury with housing, donations, storage, jobs and much more?

-Do You have a storage space where we can store donations for Ukrainian newcomers?
-Click here to provide your information.
+Do you have a storage space where we can store donations for Ukrainian newcomers?
+Please reach out to the following organizations:

 Are you offering a job for Ukrainian newcomers in Sudbury?
-Click here to provide the details.
+Please contact the following organizations:

 Ukrainian organizations in Greater Sudbury